mdzakir67/PlayWright_UI_API_Framework/Readme.md

-Absolutely.
-For this project, the README should present it as a **production-style automation framework**, not simply a collection of Playwright tests.

-Below is a detailed README tailored to the architecture we've reviewed.
-You can put this directly into `README.md`.

----

 # Playwright UI & API Automation Framework

 A scalable **Playwright + TypeScript automation framework** for end-to-end UI and REST API testing, with runtime API contract validation using **Zod**, parallel execution using Playwright workers, Docker containerization, Kubernetes Job execution, and GitHub Actions CI.